the-mason-jar/the-mason-jar/recipes/infusions/vodka/esmerelda.html.md

 * The longer you leave it, the hotter it'll get.
 If you want something a bit milder, pull out the chilis.
 * Higher proof vodka will infuse faster.
 Keep that in mind.
 * Don't infuse for too long, it'll get a little funky or bitter.
 * Be sure and strain the vodka well.
-A coffee fitler works well for this.
+A coffee filter works well for this.
 You don't want any particles breaking down over time in your infusion.